Airtune/73-meta-tokens/meta_client_protocol/atomic_swap.md

 A and B can now submit `change#abort_payment` to abort the trade and invalidate `send#atomic_swap`.

-If B is unresponsive A submits `change#abort_payment` to unlock the asset.
+If B is unresponsive, then A submits `change#abort_payment` to unlock the asset.

 ### 4) B submits `send#payment`